 Kids Helping with Chores

-Instead of turning her away, we have done our best to encourage, invite, and allow her to watch and help with chores and household DIY projects.
-There are pictures of our little girl helping with household tasks and DIY projects all over this website!
+Instead of turning her away, my husband and I have done our best to encourage her efforts and invite her to help with simple chores and household DIY projects.
+In fact, there are pictures of our little girl helping with household tasks and DIY projects all over this website.

 Related: 8 Reasons I Allow My Child to Go Barefoot

-How to Raise Kids that Enjoy Helping with the Chores
+How to Raise Kids Who Enjoy Helping with the Chores

 Young children love to feel useful and want to help around the house.
-Allowing them to help, even when it makes it harder for us, encourages this aspect of their nature.
+Showing them how to help, even when it makes it harder for us, encourages this aspect of their nature.
+Over time, something beautiful begins to happen.
+Children stop helping just to avoid consequences or earn praise.

 - 15 Ways to Raise a Helper–learn our favorite tips and tricks to get children to help with chores!